Lady Melissa Percy: Fashion

 In 2016 Lady Melissa started her own women's clothing brand, Mistamina, which was incorporated in November of that year.
 The brand, which specialises in country living, athletic-ware, and outdoor-ware for riding, shooting, and hunting, was launched in September 2017.
 The brand has two collections.
 The second collection was launched in the summer of 2018.

 Personal life

 Lady Melissa married Thomas van Straubenzee at St Michael's Church, Alnwick, on 22 June 2013.
 In 2014 the couple were subjects of a painting by Christian Furr.
 They divorced in March 2016 on the grounds of van Straubenzee's "unreasonable behaviour".

-Lady Melissa began dating millionaire financier Remy White Trafelet in 2016.
+Lady Melissa began dating billionaire financier Remy White Trafelet in 2016.

 They married at Mercer Mill Plantation in Oakfield, Georgia, on 19 December 2019.
 On 19 February 2020 she gave birth to a daughter, named Bluebell Rose Trafelet.
 On 22 February 2023, she gave birth to twin sons, Percy Dean and Alfred Ralph.
+On 3 January 2025, she gave birth to a daughter, Ivy, in Florida.